percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-862](https://perconadev.atlassian.net/browse/EVEREST-862) - We resolved an issue where the column hide/unhide option was not functioning correctly on various UI pages.

-- [EVEREST-883](https://perconadev.atlassian.net/browse/EVEREST-883) - PITR for PostgreSQL cannot be toggled on or off.
-We have added a message to inform users of this limitation.

 - [EVEREST-885](https://perconadev.atlassian.net/browse/EVEREST-885) - Fixed an issue where the Quick install script did not work on Linux arm.